veronicatesei/hcl-universal-orchestrator-chart/README.md

 To deploy HCL Universal Orchestrator, perform the following steps:

-1. Download the chart from the HCL Entitled Registry: `hclcr.io` and unpack it to a local directory.
-2. Add the repository:

-        helm repo add <repo_name> https://hclcr.io/chartrepo/uno --username <username> --password <api_key>
-   where
-   <repo_name> represents the name of the chosen local repository.
-   <api_key> represents the key to access the registry.
-3. Update the Helm chart:

-        helm repo update
+1. Log in into the registry:

+        helm registry login hclcr.io

-4. Pull the Helm chart:
+2. Pull the Helm chart:

-        helm pull <repo_name>/hcl-uno-chart
+        helm pull oci://hclcr.io/uno/hcl-uno-chart

 **Note:** If you want to download a specific version of the chart use the `--version` option in the `helm pull` command.

-5. Customize the deployment.
+3. Customize the deployment.
 Configure each product component by adjusting the values in the `values.yaml` file.
 The `values.yaml`file contains a detailed explanation for each parameter.

-6. Deploy the instance by running the following command:
+4. Deploy the instance by running the following command:

         helm install -f values.yaml <uno_release_name> <repo_name>/hcl-uno-chart -n <uno_namespace>